skel11417/appian-dev-tools-extension/README.md

 3. Integration with Jira API
 ---
 ## Changelog
+### Version 5.0
+* **Manifest Update**: The extension now runs on manifest V3.
+Manifest V3 introduces several important changes to improve security, performance, and privacy.
+Most importantly V2 has been deprecated and the extension was no longer allowed to run by Chrome

 ### Version 4.1
 * **Useful Links**: Added *Create New Rule* and *Create New Interface* links to open a blank rule/interface in a new tab